rhysd/actionlint/docs/install.md

 - macOS (x86_64, arm64)
 - Linux (i386, x86_64, arm32, arm64)
-- Windows (i386, x86_64)
+- Windows (i386, x86_64, arm64)
 - FreeBSD (i386, x86_64)

-Note: The author doesn't have Apple M1 environment so `darwin/arm64` target binary is not tested.
+Note: `darwin/arm64` and `windows/arm64` target binaries are not tested since the author doesn't have the environments.

 <a name="download-script"></a>
 ## Download script